 Most of the museums which hold a Cham folklore collection exhibit the culture of Cham living in Ninh Thuan and Binh Thuan provinces in Central Vietnam.
 Material culture collected from Cham in the Mekong Delta tends to be minimal, but An Giang Museum, one of the provincial museums in the Mekong Delta region, holds the largest collection of Mekong Delta Cham cultural items.
 Here, the Cham are treated as a local ethnic minority group living in the province with other ethnic minorities, namely Khmer and Hoa.
 In contrast to Hanoi’s Ethnology Museum, which treats the ethnic Vietnamese Kinh as one of the fifty-four national ethnic groups, An Giang Museum displays Kinh cultural items in the section entitled ‘Kinh ethnic group culture (Van Hoa Dan Toc Kinh).’
 This is comparable in size and prominence to the section on Oc Eo Culture (Van Hoa Oc Eo), a pre-Angkor civilization found in the lower Mekong region.
 Indeed, An Giang Museum’s highlight is a large collection of archaeological troves from Oc Eo culture.
-The exhibition of these two cultures are marked by gated entrances and occupy much more space than the exhibitions on Cham, Hoa and Khmer, which are simply indicated as ethnic groups (Dan Toc Cham, Dan Toc Khmer and Dan Toc Hoa.)
+The exhibitions of these two cultures are marked by gated entrances and occupy much more space than the exhibitions on Cham, Hoa and Khmer, which are simply indicated as ethnic groups (Dan Toc Cham, Dan Toc Khmer and Dan Toc Hoa.)
 An Giang Museum’s ethnic minority exhibition demonstrates the conventional representation of minority people in Vietnam as ahistorical.
 There is no explanation of the Chinese dynasties to contextualise Hoa people, Angkor to show the origins of Khmer people and Champa to situate Cham people.
 Instead, the artefacts are organised to show economic activities, customs, traditions and religion of the people in terms of material culture.

 In contrast to the majority of Cham in South-central Vietnam, Cham from the Mekong Delta follow Sunni Islam and speak a similar dialect to Cham living in Cambodia, who are also Sunni Muslims.
 The Cham population in Cambodia and the Mekong Delta region live there as a result of centuries of Cham forced displacement due to Vietnamese attacks on Champa.
 However, the historical background as to why Cham people came to settle in An Giang province is not mentioned in the museum.
 There is no explanation of the relationship between the Cham people in An Giang province and those living in Ninh Thuan and Binh Thuan, or the historical migration of Cham.
 Likewise, there are no cultural items linking the Mekong Delta Cham to those in South-central Vietnam.
-The only exception is a picture of young Cham Muslim women performing the ‘Apsara dance’, which as we discuss in a later section is of relatively recent vintage.
+The only exception is a picture of young Cham Muslim women performing the ‘Apsara dance’, which, as we discuss in a later section, is of relatively recent vintage.
 This picture seems to indicate that the Apsara dance as an ‘invented tradition’ has been made an ethnic marker of the Cham people in Vietnam (Hobsbawm and Ranger 1983).
 It may connect the Cham people to Champa, but it also works as an ethnic marker equivalent to clothing, ritual objects and so on.
 This suggests, once again, that this museum conforms to the dominant national narrative in Vietnam which presents the Cham as one of fifty-four official ethnic groups but does not connect them to the historical legacy of Champa.
 Rather, they remain largely essentialised in terms of (invented) folkloric tradition.